Thursday, May 2, 2019

 Dear Sirs,

-When I read your article about Riverton Park it brought back happy memories of my childhood
+When I read your article about Riverton Park it brought back happy memories of my

 days, and later.
 I started going to Riverton Park in 1898 when I was ten years old.
-I will be 89 in
+I will be 89

-summer guests who came to Maine.
+for summer guests who came to Maine.

-Trolley cars were the main attraction (no autos) and the fare was only five cents from Portland,
+Trolley cars were the main attraction (no autos) and the fare was only five cents from

-of hot buttered popcorn, peanuts, saltwater taffy, cold beverages, etc., for five cents each.
+large baskets of hot buttered popcorn, peanuts, saltwater taffy, cold beverages, etc.,

 We would carry our lunch and eat it in one of the large four-passenger swing chairs, where

 we could listen to music from the Merry-Go-Round.
-With twenty-five cents in our pockets, we could
+With twenty-five cents in our pockets,

-besides all the free attractions.
+Merry-Go-Round, besides all the free attractions.

-The casino looked like a mansion to us kids with its carpeted floors and a spacious dining room
+The casino looked like a mansion to us kids with its carpeted floors and a spacious dining

-where delicious meals were served for $1.00.
+room where delicious meals were served for $1.00.
 And that was a lot of money in those days.

 To the left of the grand Riverton Park Casino, you can see